mdabrowski1990/uds/docs/source/pages/user_guide/message.rst

 :class:`~uds.message.service_identifiers.RequestSID` and :class:`~uds.message.service_identifiers.ResponseSID` enums,
 use :func:`~uds.message.service_identifiers.define_service` function.

-This way the recommended way as both values would be consistently (with the same name) defined!
+This is the recommended way as both values would be consistently (with the same name) defined!

 **Example code:**